198808xc/OrganSegRSTN/README.md

 ## 6. Versions

-The current version is v1.0.
+The current version is v2.0.

-You can also view `CHANGE_LOG.txt` for the history of versions.

 ## 7. Contact Information